ARRIVAL AT YOUR ACCOMMODATION

 Unless otherwise stated you will be responsible for all electricity consumed plus quarterly charges during the period of your tenancy.
 Always take a meter reading on arrival, keep a safe record and inform the supplier of the reading, date and tenants names immediately you take up a tenancy.
 Make sure your landlord/agent has a current safety certificate for all the electrical appliances.

 All financial arrangements are between you and the landlord/agent.
-The University College cannot enter into any negotiations in this matter and assume no responsibility.
+The University cannot enter into any negotiations in this matter and assume no responsibility.

 Make sure you are aware of emergency escape routes, discuss this with your landlord/agent and know how to call the Fire Brigade.